The Origin of Celebrating Christmas in July

 Pretending it's Christmas

-There is always contention with this holiday from three different viewpoints.
+There is always contention with the actual December holiday from three different viewpoints.
 Non-believers who enjoy the season but don't acknowledge Christ, the Christians who say Christ is being taken out of the season and believers who say the holiday is pagan and should not be observed.
 The bottom line is that all people have a right to celebrate or not as a personal choice.
-If someone chooses to dress up as Santa or elves in July that is a free will choice.
+If someone chooses to dress up as Santa or elves in July that is a free will decision.

 Christian Christmas in July